Changing a return flight on a round-trip ticket can trigger massive additional costs.

 On short intra-state flights, it seems crazy to pay a $200 change fee when new tickets cost less than $100.

 Travel agents can help.

 A good travel agent should be able to see and offer these return flight choices.
 Booking online or through the airline requires a little more work.
 But it could be worth it.

-Another frequent traveler I know recently mentioned paying over $1,000 to change a very cheap cross-country domestic flight when he called the airline weekend before he left.
-The reservation agent gave him a simple choice, take it or leave it.
+Another frequent traveler I know recently mentioned paying over $1,000 to change a cheap cross-country domestic flight when he called the airline the weekend before he left.
+The reservation agent gave him a simple choice: take it or leave it.
 (In this situation, purchasing a new return flight would have been under $400.)

-Simply cancelling or changing a recent international flight from Washington, DC, to Barcelona, Spain, would have cost $350 in change fees.
-Fortunately, the airline made a change to the schedule that allowed the client to get their money back and rebook another even cheaper airfare on another flight to different destinations.
+Simply canceling or changing a recent international flight from Washington, DC, to Barcelona, Spain, would have cost $350 in change fees.
+Fortunately, the airline changed the schedule, allowing the client to get their money back and rebook cheaper airfare on another flight to different destinations.

-Now, sometimes a change fee actually is considerably less than a new one-way ticket.
-(This happens with internatational ticket for the most part.)
-If the price is similar to change the original ticket compared to buying a new one, it’s probably easiest to just pay the fee and keep it simple.
-But it’s worth checking out the differences between paying a change fee and simply purchasing a new return ticket.
+Now, sometimes a change fee is considerably less than a new one-way ticket.
+(This happens with international tickets, for the most part.)
+If the price is similar to changing the original ticket compared to buying a new one, it’s probably easiest to just pay the fee and keep it simple.
+But it’s worth checking out the differences between paying a change fee and purchasing a new return ticket.
 The difference could pay for another trip.